stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_1.md

 * When focused by {{ site.data.dungeon.no.iron_spear }}, be a bit away from the boss and use {{ site.data.talent.as }} if needed.
 Move as soon as the spear hits you to dodge {{ site.data.dungeon.no.iron_stampede }}.
 * Dodge the {{ site.data.dungeon.no.upheaval }} frontal.

-### Intermission - 60% hp
+### Intermission - 60% HP
-* {{ site.data.dungeon.no.balakar_khan }} becomes immune to damge.
+* {{ site.data.dungeon.no.balakar_khan }} becomes immune to damage.
 * The longer this phase lasts, the more damage {{ site.data.dungeon.no.stormwinds }} does, making this phase really hard in higher keys.
 You might want to plan offensive and defensive CDs for this.
 * Use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.dungeon.no.storm_bolt }}
 * Assign a {{ site.data.dungeon.no.nokhud_stormcaster }} to kick per person and quickly pack them.
 Depending on your group, you might be asked to {{ site.data.talent.hex }} one of them.
 * Dodge lightning blue swirlies during the phase.

 ### Phase 2
-* When focused by {{ site.data.dungeon.no.static_spear }}, be a bit away from the boss and use {{ site.data.talent.as }} if needed.
-Move as soon as the spear hits you to dodge {{ site.data.dungeon.no.iron_stampede }}.
-Your whole party will be pulled on your position, don't pull them into a wall !
+* The whole group will be pulled on the position of the target of {{ site.data.dungeon.no.static_spear }}.
+If targeted, be a bit away from the boss but don't pull your party into the wall.
+Use {{ site.data.talent.as }} if needed.
+Move as soon as the spear hits to dodge {{ site.data.dungeon.no.iron_stampede }}.
 * Dodge the {{ site.data.dungeon.no.crackling_upheaval }} frontal and drop the {{ site.data.dungeon.no.crackling_cloud }} out of the way.
 * Lightning blue swirlies will appear during the whole phase.
 You should have the time to finish your cast before moving in most cases.

-Note: You can use the rock in the boss arena to block {{ site.data.dungeon.no.iron_stampede }}.
+*Note:* You can use the rock in the boss arena to block {{ site.data.dungeon.no.iron_stampede }}.
 Check [this video](https://youtu.be/aDXompHHGbk) for a fast guide.
 Be careful about dropping {{ site.data.dungeon.no.crackling_cloud }} far from the rock if you are using it.

 </div>
 </div>